AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 Some of the biggest rewards are yours.
 And it has nothing to do with stature.

 It is certainly true that you don't fully understand something until you have taught it.
-Teaching something well means being to explain everything about the subject which, in turn, means investigating everything about it and learning it yourself.
+Teaching something well means being to explain everything about the subject which, in turn, means investigating everything about it and learning about it yourself.

 After having used AngularJS for a couple of years we still learnt a whole lot of new things and better practices while we made the example application and thought about how to explain it to others.

 The second big reward is meeting the folks you will be teaching.
-Talking to and sharing ideas with top developers while hearing new points of view on the subject you are teaching.
-And then the greatest moment when another developer tells you that he/she was able to solve new problems because of your course.
+Talking to and sharing ideas with top developers, while hearing new points of view on the subject you are teaching.
+And that greatest of moments when another developer tells you that he/she was able to solve new problems because of your course.
 There is no better feeling.

 And, finally, there is the personal victory of getting involved, getting out there and rising above your own fears.